eml-and/sorts-and-languages/README.md

 "Back in my days we were writing in Assembler"

-"mAtLaB iS iMpOrTaNt yOu kNoW!!"
+"mAtLaB iS iMpOrTaNt yOu kNoW!!!"

+"I felt like I had wasting my life when I switched from TF to PyTorch"